 The following table lists and describes the items that can be set in the Create Output Property for Service dialog box or Edit Output Property for Service dialog box.
+Note that you can select a different presentation format depending on the data type of a property.

-Table 4-3: Items that can be set for the output property of a service ltem Description Related Step Displays the related step of the property.
+Table 4-4: Items that can be set for the output property of a service

+Item Description Definitions Related Step Displays the related step of the property.
 This item is displayed when you edit a property for which the GUI Visibility check box is selected in the Step Properties area in the Property tab of the Service Builder Edit window.
 Key Enter the property key.
 You cannot change the value for this item when the related step of the property is using a service component.
-Display Name # Enter the property name.
-Description # Enter the description for the property.
+Display Name# Enter the property name.
+Description# Enter the description for the property.
 Property Group Select the property group that the property is to belong to.
 You cannot change the value for this item when the related step of the property is using a service component.
 You can also set a property group by dragging the service property and dropping it on a property group in the Property tab of the Service Builder Edit window.
-Display/Hide # Select whether to display the output property in the Task Details window.
-Data Type Select the data type of the output property from string, password, or composite.
-You cannot change the value for this item when the related step of the property is using a service component.
-Default Value # Enter the default value of the output property.
+Display/Hide# Select whether to display the output property in the Task Details window.
+Data Type You cannot change the value in the following cases: • If the related step of the property is using a service component • Some properties of a basic component (with type definition) Value and presentation Presentation Select the presentation format when displaying the output property in the Task Details window.
+The selectable values vary depending on the data type.
+Default Value# Enter the default value of the output property.
 The values that can be specified differ depending on the data type.
-If the property has a related step, this item is displayed as Value , and you can set the property mapping only.
-If the related step of the property is using a service component, and the property is mapped (in the service component) to another property, (Internal Property) is displayed for Value and it cannot be changed.
+If the property has a related step, this item is displayed as Default Value, and you can set the property mapping only.
+If the related step of the property is using a service component, and the property is mapped (in the service component) to another property, (Internal Property) is displayed for Default Value and it cannot be changed.